BrockAltug/my-portfolio/README.md

 ## About Me

-Hello, I’m Brock Altug, a passionate Full Stack Developer and Tester from Washington, constantly expanding my skills and exploring exciting new opportunities.
-With a focus on modern web development, I build interactive, high-quality, and responsive applications that prioritize user experience and performance.
+Hello, I’m Brock Altug, a passionate full-stack web developer and automation tester currently studying the Berkeley Fullstack Computer Science Course.
+Experienced in both front-end and back-end development, testing, and automation frameworks.
+Proficient in HTML, CSS, JavaScript, Java, Selenium, TestNG, and modern web frameworks like React and Node.js.
+I have a solid understanding of Agile methodologies and thrive in collaborative, cross-functional teams.
+My expertise spans developing powerful applications, automation testing, and contributing to open-source projects.
+I’m always eager to explore the latest technologies in web development, AI, and automation.

-- 🌐 **Location:** Auburn, Washington
+- 🌐 **Location:** Washington
 - 💻 **Looking for:** Remote opportunities
 - 💡 **Skills:** Full Stack Web Development, Software Testing, Automation Frameworks